Nena

-Gabriele Susanne Kerner (born 24 March 1960), better known by her stage name Nena, is a German singer and songwriter who rose to international fame in 1983 as the lead vocalist of the band Nena with the Neue Deutsche Welle song "99 Luftballons".
+Gabriele Susanne Kerner (born 24 March 1960), better known by her stage name Nena, is a German singer who rose to international fame in 1983 as the lead vocalist of the band Nena with the Neue Deutsche Welle song "99 Luftballons".
 In that same year, the band re-recorded this song in English as "99 Red Balloons".
 Nena's re-recording of some of the band's old hit songs as a solo artist, produced by the co-composer of most of them, her former Nena band colleague and keyboard player Uwe Fahrenkrog-Petersen, rekindled her solo career in 2002.
 Combined with the success of the Nena band years, she has sold over 25 million records, making her the most successful German pop singer in chart history.

 Early life

-Gabriele Susanne Kerner was born on 24 March 1960 in Hagen, West Germany, while her family lived in the nearby town of Breckerfeld.
+Gabriele Susanne Kerner was born on 24 March 1960 in Hagen, West Germany while her family was living in the nearby town of Breckerfeld.
+She was the oldest of three children; her father was a teacher.
 She spent the earliest part of her childhood in Breckerfeld and later lived in Hagen.
-She acquired her nickname “Nena” while on a vacation to Mallorca, Spain with her parents. is a Catalan word meaning "girl".
-In 1977, she left high school before graduation, and in the three following years she was trained as a goldsmith.
+She acquired her nickname Nena while on a vacation to Mallorca, Spain, with her parents.
+Nena (from Niña) is a Spanish word meaning "baby girl".
+In 1977, she left high school before gaining the Abitur, and in the three following years she was trained as a goldsmith, which she left before obtaining her journeyman's licence.